 The process is very straightforward, tap and bring up the AirPlay menu from the iPad and connect to the device name similar to “Annotate:ANOOP“.
 Once connected enable the mirroring option.

 How to Project or Mirror Android devices to Windows Desktop or Laptops?

 Annotate Mirror Client is one I use for the mirroring of Android mobile phones.
 As mentioned above, you need to get the license for projecting/mirroring Android and iOS devices with same application.
 It’s better to take an yearly license.How to connect Android phone to Windows laptop using Annotate?

 Tap and bring down the quick shortcut from your android device then tap on “Cast Screen” option.
 Cast Screen option in your android device will show you the devices nearby which you can connect to have screen cast.
 Select the device starts with “Annotate:ANOOP” and you’re done !!
 Your android phone started mirroring.

 All these devices should be connected to same WiFi network to have annotate screen mirror working.

-If your Android phone doesn’t have CAST option as mentioned below.
-You may need to install chrome cast (Renamed to Google Cast :)) application from Google Play !
+If your Android phone doesn’t have the CAST option as mentioned below.
+You may need to install the chrome cast (Renamed to Google Cast :)) application from Google Play!